-As of 2019, the maximum SALT deduction is $10,000.
+The maximum SALT deduction is $10,000.
 This limit applies to single filers, joint filers, and heads of household.
 The deduction has a cap of $5,000 if your filing status is married filing separately.

 The cap on the SALT deduction started in 2018 because of the Tax Cuts and Jobs Act, a tax reform passed in 2017.
 The deduction was unlimited before 2018.
-(See what other deductions changed in 2018.)

 You can only claim the state and local tax deduction if you itemize deductions on your tax return.
 That means you do not take the standard deduction.
 Most tax filers do not qualify to itemize because the standard deduction is worth more than itemizing for them.

-When you itemize, you can claim the SALT deduction on Line 5 of the 2019 Schedule A. This line is called “State and local taxes.”
+When you itemize, you can claim the SALT deduction on Line 5 of Schedule A. This line is called “State and local taxes.”
 For older tax returns, the line numbers on Schedule A are different, but very similar.

 Learn more in our guide to filing your taxes